Should you be bending software into wine shape?

 The world’s largest software vendors make a fortune from these one-size-fits-all frameworks in license fees, precisely because they’re supposedly easily configurable for any and every business.

-Software houses stuffed full of developers (who love coding more than configuring) like them too because they can charge large sums and the configuration that becomes customization (that’s coding) turns the development cycle into an open check.
+Software houses brim full of developers (who love coding more than configuring) like these ERP frameworks too because they can charge large sums and the configuration that becomes customization (that’s coding) turns the development cycle into an open check.

 Meanwhile the software house’s business analysts are meant to grasp your business specificities in depth; at a level of granularity sufficient to enable a comprehensive business and technical specification to be formed.
 Except they rarely get into enough detail, because they don’t always know what question to ask relative to wine, or you forgot to mention something you considered so obvious that it wasn’t worth explicitly describing.

 So what’s the difference between configuration (in scope) and customization (out of scope)?
-Usually it’s called scope creep, which is a deployment team’s way of saying it’s your fault (that’s right you, the customer) for not being precise enough in the first place.
-You are the one who “keeps changing the spec so we’re going to have to put together a new scope of work for the bits you got wrong”.
+It’s called scope creep, which is a deployment team’s way of saying it’s your fault (that’s right you, the customer) for not being precise enough in the first place.
+After all, you’re the one who “keeps changing the spec” and who “got bits wrong”.

 Think about it: is a dedicated accounting system like Sage, Quickbooks or Xero like to be better or worse than an accounting function that’s part of an all-singing (but not necessarily dancing) ERP?
 Are specialist accounting businesses likely to be more complete, adaptable, quicker and cheaper to set up than an ERP?
 You bet.